cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 the previous heights.

 So we add an extra store in `MockIbcStore` to store the proofs from previous heights.
-This is similar to storing `HostConsensusState` of previous heights.
+This is similar to storing `HostConsensusState`s of previous heights.

 ```rs
 #[derive(Debug)]